-9. In the event the Vice President for Research and Economic Development finds that the respondent is not guilty of misconduct, a written decision will be issued and shall be provided to appropriate parties, including the respondent.
-All tapes and written documents of the investigation will be kept for a period of three (3) years or until such time that no further action is probable.
-At the end of the three-year period all materials will be destroyed by the RIO and any reference to the investigation expunged from all University records, unless further investigation is probable.
-10. The investigation normally should be concluded and the decision of the Vice President for Research and Economic Development issued within one hundred and eighty (180) days from the initiation of the investigation or as soon thereafter as is reasonable.
+9. In the event the Vice President for Research and Economic Development finds that the respondent is not guilty of misconduct, all tapes and written documents of the investigation will be kept for a period of three (3) years or until such time that no further action is probable.
+At the end of the three year period all materials will be destroyed by the Research Ethics Review Officer and any reference to the investigation expunged from all University records, unless further investigation is probable.
+10. The investigation normally should be concluded and the decision of the Vice President for Research and Economic Development issued within one hundred and twenty (120) days from the initiation of the investigation or as soon thereafter as is reasonable.